gsmith177/QuickStock-Rust/README.md

 This project is for CS4340 at UCCS.
 We chose to change an opensource github project from Python to Rust (and some other things).
 ## Dependancies
-Must have rust downloaded, all other dependancies should be installed when running the program.
+Must have Rust downloaded, all other dependancies should be installed when running the program.

-Download rust here (either 32 or 64 bit versions shoudl work): https://www.rust-lang.org/tools/install
+Download rust here (either 32 or 64 bit versions should work): https://www.rust-lang.org/tools/install

 Use the defauld intallation for this app.